Frances Marion: Personal life

 Marion was married four times, first to Wesley de Lappe and then to Robert Pike, both prior to changing her name.
 In 1919, she wed Fred Thomson, who co-starred with Mary Pickford in The Love Light in 1921.
 She was such close friends with Mary Pickford that they honeymooned together when Mary married Douglas Fairbanks and Frances married Fred.

 During the 1920s, Frances Marion and Fred Thomson lived at the 15-acre The Enchanted Hill, in Beverly Hills, designed by architect Wallace Neff.

 In early December 1928, Thomson stepped on a nail while working in his stables, contracting tetanus, and died in Los Angeles on Christmas Day 1928.

-After Thomson's unexpected death, she married director George Hill in 1930, but that marriage ended in divorce in 1933.
+On 18 January 1930, she married director George Hill, with whom she had collaborated many times.
+They stayed for a time in the Chateau Marmont, before moving to Venice.
+She filed for divorce the following year.

 She had two sons: US Navy Captain Richard G. Thomson (adopted), and Frederick Clifton Thomson who earned a PhD in English at Yale, taught there and later joined the faculty of the University of North Carolina, later becoming an editor of the writings of George Eliot, publishing editions of Felix Holt, the Radical in 1980 and later.